-A solid k-8 school in a beautiful building with good parent involvement
+A solid k-8 school in an attractive building

 Hard to get to by public transportation

 Bright and beautiful, PS/IS 208 is one of several schools housed on a 32-acre campus with inviting buildings, a well-equipped playground, plenty of green space and sports facilities.
 The school has a history of solid test scores and strong attendance.

 Located far from any subway line, PS/IS 208 occupies the former site of the Creedmore Psychiatric Center along with PS/IS 266, the Queens High School of Teaching, Liberal Arts and Sciences, and one of the sites for PS 993, a District 75 school that serves children with severe disabilities.
 Because PS/IS 2018 is not a zoned school, children come from throughout the area and arrive by bus or car at the end of an access road, which limits casual encounters among families and can make play dates a challenge.

 Test scores in math exceed the citywide average; in English, they run average for the city, but exceed the district-wide average.